tabpage/AI/README.md

 Tools: What tools Agent will use?
 Reasoning: How Agent will Reasoning?
 Memory: What is Agent Memory?
+Loop: How will the Agent operate the loop?
 Feedback: How does the Agent give Feedback on its output?
 Instructions: What Instructions Agent will follow?
 Constraints: What constraints agent will follow?